Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Use of the Software is limited to the number and type of Authorized Users specified in the applicable Ordering Document ("Seats").
 Licensee shall ensure that only Authorized Users use the Software and that such use does not exceed the purchased Seats.

 If Licensee exceeds the purchased Seats, Licensor may (without limiting its other rights and remedies) invoice Licensee for the excess usage at Licensor's then-current rates, and Licensee shall pay such invoice within thirty (30) days.
+Repeated or material excess usage (exceeding purchased Seats by more than ten percent (10%) for more than thirty (30) consecutive days) may constitute a Material Breach and grounds for termination under Section 5.

 **External Contractors.**